connectrpc/connectrpc.com/docs/faq.md

 - Connect-gRPC has an [Envoy filter](https://github.com/connectrpc/envoy-demo)
 - Connect-Go supports gRPC health checking via https://github.com/connectrpc/grpchealth-go

+### My web request fails but the response looks valid.
+Why isn't it going through?

+Web requests that attempt to load resources from a domain outside the domain of the page require you to configure Cross-Origin Resource Sharing (CORS).
+Not doing so may cause protocol errors like "missing trailer", etc. If the response is valid and the request is to a different domain, make sure the server has the correct [CORS configuration](./cors.md#configurations-by-protocol).

 ## Serialization & compression

 ### Why are numbers serialized as strings in JSON?